yy00809/UnitTestPractices/README.md

+# UnitTestPractices in .Net
-# UnitTestPractices Learning about good testing practice, testing all kinds of objects or functions and breaking external dependencies with dependency injection and mocking frameworks
+Learning about good testing practice, testing all kinds of objects or functions and breaking external dependencies with dependency injection and mocking frameworks